Sarah Ogan Gunning: Music career

 with her brother Jim Garland in 1938 for the Library of Congress.
 Woody Guthrie wrote a profile of Sarah for the New York Daily Worker in 1940, and expanded his sketch for his American Folksong.
 She was also mentioned in the popular A Treasury of American Song.
 One of the well-known songs she wrote around 1936, "I am a Girl of Constant Sorrow," appeared in a 1953 collection, and was recorded in the 1960s by Peggy Seeger and Barbara Dane among others.
 The song is a rewrite of "Man of Constant Sorrow" that she remembered from a hillbilly record (likely recorded by Emry Arthur in 1928) she had heard some years before in the mountains, but the lyrics she wrote was considerably different from the original after the first verse.

 Living in Detroit, Sarah was overlooked in the early stages of the American folk revival in the 1950s.
 In August 1963 folklorist Archie Green visited Sarah in Detroit to follow up interviews he had done with her half-sister Aunt Molly Jackson.
 Green joined forces with Wayne State University faculty Ellen Stekert and Oscar Paskal to record Sarah in January and March 1964 in the studios of WDET and the United Auto Workers Solidarity House.
-The Detroit sessions provided the selections for her album "Girl of Constant Sorrow," Folk-Legacy FSA-26, issued in 1965.
+The Detroit sessions provided the selections for her album Girl of Constant Sorrow, Folk-Legacy FSA-26, issued in 1965.
 She was encouraged to sing publicly in Professor Stekert's classes and at a conference featuring Walter Reuther and Michael Harrington in Detroit in 1964.
 She sang at the Newport Folk Festival in the summer of 1964, and had her most extended performance at the University of Chicago Folk Festival in January 1965.

+Death

-Sarah Gunning died during a family gathering in Knoxville, Tennessee on November 14, 1983 and was buried in Hart, Michigan, where she had lived since the mid-1960s.
+Sarah Gunning died during a family gathering in Knoxville, Tennessee on November 14, 1983, and was buried in Hart, Michigan, where she had lived since the mid-1960s.